khoiminhvu2303-sudo/Group-05-Software-Engineering/docs/05_use_case_diagram.md

 8. The system updates the status of the book copy in the BookCopy table from "On borrow" back to "Available" and increments the available shelf inventory count for that book title.
 9. The system removes the returned book from the patron's list of currently borrowed items.

-17.3.
-System state before starting the use case: The librarian has successfully logged in and is working within the book return processing interface.
+*17.3.
+System state before starting the use case: The librarian has successfully logged in and is working within the book return processing interface.*

-17.4.
-System state after executing the use case: The return transaction is recorded, and the physical book's status in the inventory is restored to "Available" for future loans.
+*17.4.
+System state after executing the use case: The return transaction is recorded, and the physical book's status in the inventory is restored to "Available" for future loans.*

-17.5.
-Extension points:
+*17.5.
+Extension points*

 o	"Issue Fine Ticket" use case: Automatically triggered when the system detects that the actual return date is later than the scheduled due date, or when the librarian records a returned book as torn, missing pages, or lost.